PJSoftware/100-days-of-code/log.md

 **Thoughts:** I can't discuss the details here, but suffice it to say, I am happy with my progress so far, and I've learned a lot about Concurrent programming, something I'd never really tackled before!

-Oh yeah, and I also started to look at the **Bootstrap 4** section of the WebDev Bootcamp -- but more on that when I get time!
+Oh yeah, and I also started to look at the **Bootstrap 4** section of the WebDev BootCamp -- but more on that when I get time!

 ## Day 28: April 17, 2020: Friday

 ### 2020 WebDev BootCamp [Section 4](https://github.com/PJSoftware/udemy-2020webdev/tree/master/Sections/04-Intro_to_CSS) (Part II)

 **Today's Progress:** Intermediate CSS.
-Also played with "Intro to HTML" in FrontEnd Masters' Bootcamp.
+Also played with "Intro to HTML" in FrontEnd Masters' BootCamp.

-**Thoughts:** There were reasons I started looking at the FEM Bootcamp today.
+**Thoughts:** There were reasons I started looking at the FEM BootCamp today.
 I'm not convinced that doing so was such a great idea though.
 I started getting bored--not because of the quality of the course, _per se_, but because it was mostly covering stuff I'd only just covered.
 I think I shall focus on just the one course at a time from now on.

 And next up ... **Bootstrap 4** _WTFisBS4_?
 I feel like I've heard of it, and I _want_ to dive in--but for the next couple of days I'm actually really busy doing programming work I can't talk about here.
 I've got a lot to do and not much time to get it done, so I may be skipping a couple of days.
 We'll see...